Sarah Stevenson Tuesday Forum | Charlotte

 Masks are optional, parking is free, and coffee is available each week by 8:15 at the Belmont Center.
 Join us!
 Details here.

-Join us on Facebook and YouTube, where Forum meetings first appear as livestreams and then later as edited, archived video.
+Join us on this website, YouTube or Facebook where Forum meetings first appear as livestreams and then later as edited, archived video.

-Click here to sign up for 2 e-mails per week: Sunday night with speaker's name; and after meeting, Announcements.
+Click here to sign up for no more than 2 e-mails per week: Sunday night with speaker's name; and after meeting, links to Tuesday's video and Announcements.

 Return to Top | Sarah Stevenson photo credit: Jones Photography | Site design by Five J's Design